When can dictionary learning uniquely recover sparse data from subsamples?: Discussion

-[I. Combinatorial matrix theory] In this section, we prove Lemma \ref{subspaceLem}, which was a main ingredient in proofs of our main theorems and might be of independent mathematical interest.
-For instance, we suspect that there is an appropriate generalization to matroids \cite{welsh2010matroid}.
+[I. Combinatorial matrix theory] In this section, we prove Lemma \ref{subspaceLem_}, which was a main ingredient in proofs of our main theorems.
+We suspect that there is an appropriate generalization to matroids.
+First, however, we state the following easily deduced facts. \begin{lemma} Let $M \in \mathbb R^{n \times m}$.
+If every set of $\ell + 1$ columns of $M$ are linearly independent, then for $S,S' \in {[m] \choose \ell}$,